 After her mother commits suicide, nineteen year old Lucy Harmon travels to Italy to have her picture painted.
 However, she has other reasons for wanting to go.
 She wants to renew her ...
 See full summary »

 Set in the 1950s, Inventing the Abbotts is a dramatic look at the life of two boys from the wrong side of the tracks and their interaction with the three daughters of local aristocrat Lloyd Abbott.
-The boys, Jacey and Doug have only 3 things in common: their family, table tennis and chasing the Abbott sisters.
+The boys, Jacey and Doug Holt have only three things in common: their family, table tennis and chasing the beautiful Abbott sisters.
 Written by

 See more »

 The lives of two brothers living in a small town in Illinois are profoundly affected by an alleged incident which took place even before one of them was born, in `Inventing the Abbotts,' directed by Pat O'Connor.
 The Abbotts are one of the wealthiest, most respected families in Haley, Illinois; Lloyd Abbott (Will Patton) is a successful businessman who, along with his wife, Joan (Barbara Williams), has raised three daughters, the oldest of whom, Alice (Joanna Going), is about to be married, while the youngest, Pamela (Liv Tyler), is about to graduate from high school.
 The Holts, on the other hand, are from the other side of the tracks, and Helen Holt (Kathy Baker) has had to raise her boys on her own.
 John (Billy Crudup), the oldest, was two-years-old when his father was killed in an accident, while Helen was pregnant with his brother, Doug (Joaquin Phoenix).
 There's no mystery about what happened in the accident; the bone of contention concerns what happened afterwards-- at least in the eyes of John, even all these years later as he is about to enter collage.